hello-jinwoo/TASUF/README.md

 # Tracking Algorithm using Sequentially Updated Features (TASUF)
-This is the implementation of “TASUF: Tracking Algorithm using Sequentially Updated Features”, which is our result of Software Capstone Design course, Fall 2020, in [Yonsei University](https://www.yonsei.ac.kr/en_sc/).
+This is the implementation of “[**TASUF: Tracking Algorithm using Sequentially Updated Features**](https://drive.google.com/file/d/1yjkmYV6KcsS7O5pgsjNckMWmyKdLdosY/view?usp=sharing)”, which is our result of Software Capstone Design course, Fall 2020, in [Yonsei University](https://www.yonsei.ac.kr/en_sc/).

-* Online two-stage method for video instance segmentation.
+* Online two-stage method for Video Instance Segmentation(VIS).
 * We set the MaskTrackRCNN as our baseline model and enhance the tracking branch to get higher score in VIS task.
 * Using LSTM, we make the train procedure same as inference procedure.
 * Separate an input vector into two vectors, input vector and query vector, during tracking steps.